ratchet-stpup/CinnamonTools/BASICS.md

 ***

-# How to localize applets
+# How to localize xlets

+**Note:** I will use the word **xlet** to refer to any Cinnamon applet, extension or desklet.

 ### Some technical facts

 These *facts* are based on documentations and source code that I read.

-- .po files can be added to a "po" folder in your applet's directory, and will be compiled and installed into the system when the applet is installed via Cinnamon Settings.
+- .po files can be added to a "po" folder in your xlet's directory, and will be compiled and installed into the system when the xlet is installed via Cinnamon Settings.
-- If the applet is installed manually and not trough Cinnamon Settings, localizations can be installed with the command `cinnamon-json-makepot -i ./po/*` executed from a terminal opened in the applet's folder.
-Assuming that a folder called **po** with .po files exists inside the applet's folder.
+- If the xlet is installed manually and not trough Cinnamon Settings, localizations can be installed with the command `cinnamon-json-makepot -i ./po/*` executed from a terminal opened inside the xlet's folder.
+Assuming that a folder called **po** with .po files exists inside the xlet's folder.
-- Most applets with support for localizations comes with a template file (a .pot file) that can be used to create .po files.
+- Most xlets with support for localizations comes with a template file (a .pot file) that can be used to create .po files.
 But, in case that a .pot file isn't available, an existent .po file can be copied and renamed and then make the translations on that newly created file.

 ### How to create localization files (.po files)

 The easiest (and safer) way would be using [Poedit](https://poedit.net/).
 This program can be installed from the repositories of almost all Linux distributions and also can be installed on Windows and OS X.

+**Note:** .po and .pot files are simply text files.
+They could be edited manually with a text editor, but I will only explain .po and .pot files manupulation using Poedit.
+Editing .po files manually could lead to errors that would render the .po file useless.
+And a .pot file should never be edited by other than the xlet's developer.

 #### Poedit usage

+###### Creating a translation file from scratch

 - Open Poedit and click on **Create new translation**.
-    - Open a .pot file if it was made available for the applet.
-This file is created by the applet developer from the source code of the applet.
+    - Open a .pot file if it was made available for the xlet.
+This file is created by the xlet developer from the source code of the xlet.
 Therefore, this file will be the most up-to-date and will contain the most amount of strings to translate from.
     - If no .pot file if available, any .po file containing any locale can be used to create a new translation (.po file).
 - Once the file is loaded, Poedit will ask you to choose a language for the translation.
 - At this point, the .po file can be saved and the name will automatically reflect the locale code.
+- Poedit usage is pretty much straight forward:
+    - There is the **Source text** box that contains the string to be translated (usually in English).
+    - There is the **Translation** box that will contain the translated text.
+    - There is a button called **Add comment** that will allow you to add comments for other translators to read. **Never delete comments!!!**
+    - If there is a .mo file saved when you save your .po file, the .mo file can be deleted (it isn't used by Cinnamon xlets).
+You could also disable MO files creation from Poedit preferences (go to **Edit** > **Preferences** > **General** tab and uncheck the option called **Automatically compile MO file when saving**).

+###### Updating and existing translation file

+- Open the .po file with Poedit.
+- Go to the menu **Catalog** and choose **Update from POT file...** menu item.
+- Select a .pot file from which your .po file was based on.
+- You will be presented with a window with 2 lists (**New strings** and **Obsolete strings**).
+    - **New strings** are strings that will be added to the .po file and will need to be translated.
+    - **Obsolete strings** are strings that aren't used any more and will be removed from the to the .po file.

 #### Adding languages to Poedit's spell checker